 - Beetroot also has good levels of zinc, iron and copper for maintaining general healthy body function.

-4. Supports healthy liver function
+3. Beets support healthy liver function

-5. Helps energy levels and physical endurance
+4. Beets help energy levels and physical endurance

 A fascinating study on the effect of nitrate from beetroot juice found that people who drank the juice showed a significant increase in physical tolerance and stamina.

 Antioxidants play a key role in the prevention of most chronic diseases.
 This is due to their ability to counteract the effects of free radical damage on human tissue.
 They neutralise the negative effect of oxidative stress.
 Oxidative stress is a factor in many diseases, such as Alzheimer’s disease, diabetes, atherosclerosis, cancer, and, asthma.